MattWilcox/native-base/README.md

 - This is a banner
 - This is a gallery of thumbnails

-Some grudging accommodation is made for often-repeated styling that is reasonably atomic, in leu of any ability (yet) for CSS to re-use chunks via reference (i.e., a native form of basic SCSS mixin).
+Some grudging accommodation is made for often-repeated styling that is reasonably atomic, in leu of any ability (yet) for CSS to re-use declarations via reference (i.e., a native form of basic SCSS mixin).

 Regarding Tailwind...

 > Tailwind and it's ilk are tools for large groups to wrangle large projects; but as a price they inflict their abstractions as markup litter, and create a requirement for build-tooling that has its own dependencies.
 This works against the grain of the core web technologies and introduces fragility.
 I would strongly urge you to avoid such tools until they are _needed to solve a real problem you have_.

 I will be happy when Tailwind and React are once again no longer an assumed given when people talk about web projects.
-They are the last decade's "Macromedia Flash".
+They are the last decade's "Macromedia Flash" and I await their demise with surety.

 ## The project components